Virtual WAN FAQ

-There are several limitations with the virtual hub router upgrade
+There are several things to note with the virtual hub router upgrade:

-If you have already configured BGP peering between your Virtual WAN hub and an NVA in a spoke VNet, then you will have to delete and then recreate the BGP peer.
-Since the virtual hub router's IP addresses change after the upgrade, you will also have to reconfigure your NVA to peer with the virtual hub router's new IP addresses.
+If you have already configured BGP peering between your Virtual WAN hub and an NVA in a spoke VNet, then you'll have to delete and then recreate the BGP peer.
+Since the virtual hub router's IP addresses change after the upgrade, you'll also have to reconfigure your NVA to peer with the virtual hub router's new IP addresses.
 These IP addresses are represented as the "virtualRouterIps" field in the Virtual Hub's Resource JSON.

-If the update fails for any reason, your hub will be auto recovered to the old version to ensure there is still a working setup.
+If the update fails for any reason, your hub will be auto recovered to the old version to ensure there's still a working setup.